Fluffernuttersandwich/Smorgasbord/FAQs.md

 Yet, I am all for making the process more convenient for users.
 Wabbajack has made it the easiet it's ever been, but it still requires a sense of ownership.

-**If a user is unwillingly to read and follow the directions, _they do not deserve the deluxe modded experience_.**
+**If a user is unwilling to read and follow the directions, _they do not deserve the deluxe modded experience_.**

 ## Remember kids, Gatekeeping is not a curse-word, it's your civic duty!